lgi-devs/lgi/docs/variant.md

   returning n-th subvariant (array entry, n-th field of tuple etc).
 - `pairs() and ipairs()` Variants support these methods, which behave as standard Lua enumerators.
+- contents of complex data types may be accessed using `get_child_value` method call.

 Examples of extracting values from variants created above: